-Sweet buns are kid’s delight, though in my house I never bought sweet buns.
+Sweet milk brioche buns are kid’s delight, though in my house I never bought sweet buns.
 We are more inclined towards plain or savoury buns.
-My daughter Apoorva also prefers savoury ones more but when she tasted home-baked sweet buns with milk, she too liked them!
+My daughter Apoorva also prefers savoury ones more but when she tasted home-baked sweet milk brioche buns with milk, she too liked them!
 That’s the magic of home-baked fresh stuff!!

-You can bake them for your little one’s birthday party by adding tutti frutti in them and pack them in return gift basket.
+You can bake sweet buns for your little one’s birthday party by adding tutti frutti in them and pack them in return gift basket.

 Get few more tips on bread/ buns baking in a seprate post from the blogWheat flour buns with pizza spices (2) (basic tips to follow if following a bread /buns recipe)

 Salt 1/2 tsp

 Instant active yeast 3/4 tsp (if using dry active yeast the quantity would be 1 +1/4 tsp and you will have to bloom it before using)

 Milk 1 cup minus 6tbsp (slightly warmer than lukewarm)